West Highland Way Packing List

 • Waterproof overtrousers USA / UK – by the last day, I just wore leggings and pulled these waterproofs on top when it rained.
 This is my staple hiking outfit while travelling to save space (worked for trekking to Machu Picchu, Peru!)
 They often come with a wee pouch which you can stuff the wet trousers in and have slit access to trouser pockets if worn underneath

 • Gaiters – material that goes over your shoes and covers your ankles.
-I never had these but will consider them now I wear trek trainers instead of walking boots (see here for this story).
-My friend, Gemma T, liked her gaiters, here (USA / UK) is variety of prices, they are inexpensive
+I never had these, but will consider them now I wear trek trainers instead of walking boots (see here for this story).
+My friend liked her gaiters.
+Here (USA / UK) is a variety of prices, which are inexpensive

 • Pants (as in knickers).